Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Abstract

 \section{Abstract}

 Software misconfiguration has consistently been a major reason for software failures.
-Over the past twenty decades, much work has been done to detect and diagnose software misconfigurations.
+Over the past two decades, much work has been done to detect and diagnose software misconfigurations.
 However, there is still a gap between real-world misconfigurations and the literature.
 It is desirable to investigate whether existing taxonomy and tools are applicable for real-world misconfigurations in modern software.
-In this paper, we conduct an empirical study on 823 real-world misconfiguration issues, based on which we propose a novel classification of the root causes of software misconfigurations, i.e., constraint violation, resource unavailability, component-dependency error, and misunderstanding of configuration effects.
-Then, we systematically review the literature on misconfiguration troubleshooting, and study the trends of research and the practicality of the tools and datasets in this field.
-We find that the research targets have changed from fundamental software to advanced applications (e.g., cloud service).
-In the meanwhile, the research on non-crash misconfigurations such as performance degradation and security risks also has a significant growth.
+In this paper, we conduct an empirical study on 772 real-world misconfiguration issues, based on which we propose a novel classification of the root causes of software misconfigurations, i.e., constraint violation, resource unavailability, component integration error, and configuration semantic misinterpretation.
+Then, we systematically review the literature on misconfiguration troubleshooting to study the trends of research and the practicality of the tools and datasets in this field.
+We find that the research targets have changed from system and infrastructure software to advanced applications (e.g., cloud service).
+Meanwhile, research on non-crash misconfigurations has also grown significantly.
 Despite the progress, a majority of studies lack reproducibility due to the unavailable tools and evaluation datasets.
-In total, only six tools and two datasets are publicly available.
-However, the adaptability of these tools limit their practical use on real-world misconfigurations.
-We also summarize the important challenges and several suggestions to facilitate the research on software misconfiguration.
+In total, only eleven tools and four datasets are publicly available.
+We analyze the trends of existing literature on misconfiguration troubleshooting, summarize the challenges that users are faced with, and highlight the suggestions to mitigate and diagnose software misconfigurations.
+We release the real-world dataset of misconfiguration issues for follow-up research. \keywords{Software misconfigurations, Empirical study, Literature analysis, Configuration management, Troubleshooting}